Joey Wendle Player Props: Marlins vs. Pirates

 Joey Wendle At The Plate

-- Wendle is batting .243 with seven doubles, two triples, a home run and seven walks.
+- Wendle has seven doubles, two triples, a home run and seven walks while batting .250.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.